ibrahemiat/raspi_roomba_nav/README.md

 $pip install pycreate2
 ```
-In a new session type to intiate roscore:
+In a new session/shell type to intiate roscore:
 ```
 $cd /your_work_space
 $source ./devel/setup.bash